tempurai/coder/README.md

 - shell_executor: "npm list --depth=0"

-Result: This is a TypeScript project with 15 source files, 3 uncommitted changes, using React and Express.
+Result: This is a TypeScript project with 15 source files, 3 uncommitted changes, using Multi and Express.
 The project appears to be a web application with both frontend and backend components.
 ```